pixelunion/pxu-product-card/README.md

 This is a highly-practical exercise.
 To prepare, we're asking that you build a small web component, a product "card", using HTML/CSS/JS.
 Then, during the interview we'll ask you to extend that with a few new features, talking through your thought process.
-You are totally free to use any resources at your disposal—search the web, look up something in a book, even ask me questions.
+You are totally free to use any resources or frameworks at your disposal—search the web, look up something in a book, even ask me questions.
 Use the tools you are comfortable with.
 No programming on whiteboards or balancing binary trees :)